repobee/repobee/docs/docker.rst

     bash-5.1$ # do stuff

-If your host machine's user ID and group ID do not match the user ID and group ID of the image's user (both of wich are 1000), you may be unable to modify content in the working directory without ``sudo``.
+If your host machine's user ID and group ID do not match the user ID and group ID of the image's user (both of which are 1000), you may be unable to modify content in the working directory without ``sudo``.
 You should however be able to read all content regardless.